oresults/docs/docs/tutorials/radio-control.md

 :::

 :::tip
 The Bluebox device can be placed either on the same stand as the SRR station or on a separate stand.
-The best practice is to place the Bluebox device in the run-off direction of the competitors which will greatly increase the reliability of punch record capture, mainly in case of SIACs.
 :::